Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 No, not at all.

-Like East Asians, they definitely don't have the talk.
+Like, East Asians, they definitely don't have the talk.

-No, no, I I get all of that.
+No, no, I get all of that.

-I've I've been to China.
+I've been to China.

-I understand pick nose foreign person is what I was referred to as.
+Think that's foreign person is what I was referred to as.

-So again, the incel thing has a lot to do with parents who just haven't instructed their children on how to be interested, how to date, how to approach, how to deal with rejection, how to learn.
+So, again, the incel thing has a lot to do with parents who just haven't instructed their children on how to be interested, how to date, how to approach, how to deal with rejection, how to, let me go, teach your kids how to dance, anything, right?

 Anything.

-Teach teach your kids how to have confidence.
+Teach your kids how to have confidence.

-Teach your kids what to look for in the opposite sex, teach your kids how to vet for red flags, teach it like these kinds of things.
+Teach your kids what to look for in the opposite sex.

-You know, like uh let's say that you're a leg man and there's some your kids 20 and there's some 20-year-old girl around who's got legs for days, and it's like you might be a little susceptible to this, it might hit the lust thing or whatever, right?
+You know, like let's say that you're a leg man and there's some your kids 20 and there's some 20 year old girl around who's got legs for days.

 Everything.